Military Resume - Practical Advice for Military Veterans

 - What veterans should avoid on their resumes

 Keep in mind that there are plenty of other considerations when making a resume.
-So be sure to also see our guide on how to build a resume in 2019.
+So be sure to also see our guide on how to write a resume in 2019.

 Best resume format for military veterans